-Project Planning Grants will be up to $100,000 in value and last up to two years.
+Project Innovation Grants will be up to $100,000 in value and last up to two years.
 There will be an open call for applications in early 2019.

 The Endangered Landscapes Programme recognises that the consultation, participatory planning, research, analysis and team-building required for landscape-scale projects takes time and money, and may present a barrier to the development of new and innovative projects.
 With no commitment to fund the initiative after the planning phase, a small number of grants will support the work needed to build alliances and prepare plans (and funding proposals) for exciting and innovative new landscape initiatives.

 The total funding available is $600,000.
 The maximum that any individual project can apply for is $100,000, and applications for smaller amounts are encouraged.
 Grants will last up to two years.